gohugoio/hugo/content/content-management/formats.md

 Hugo supports GitHub-flavored markdown's use of triple back ticks, as well as provides a special [`highlight` nested shortcode][hlsc] to render syntax highlighting via [Pygments][].
 For usage examples and a complete explanation, see the [syntax highlighting documentation][hl] in [developer tools][].

-## Markdown Learning Resources

-If you are unfamiliar with markdown syntax, it can easily be learned within a single sitting.
-The following are excellent resources to get you up and running:

-* [Daring Fireball: Markdown, John Gruber (Creator of Markdown)][fireball]
-* [Markdown Cheatsheet, Adam Pritchard][mdcheatsheet]
-* [Markdown Tutorial (Interactive), Garen Torikian][mdtutorial]

 ## Additional Content Formats

 Since 0.14, Hugo has defined a new concept called _external helpers_.
 This means you can write your content using [Asciidoc][ascii], [reStructuredText][rest], or [Org-mode][org].
 If you have files with associated extensions, Hugo will call external commands to generate the content. ([See the Hugo source code for external helpers][helperssource]).
 The exception is Org-mode, which is parsed natively.